TidalLabs/Slacker/README.md

 just to clean up some code and add the occasional feature.
 If I start using the app every day, I'm sure certain things will bug me and I'll fix them.
 But this isn't professional-grade software and isn't intended to be.
-There are no unit tests and the code is poorly organized and procedural.
+There are no unit tests and the code is poorly organized.
 If you want to help me fix that, please feel free to contribute!
-I'm happy to maintain this repository, but I don't want to hear criticism about not making this code professional enough as I was never planning on sharing it publicly.
+I'm happy to maintain this repository, but I don't want to hear criticism about not making this code professional enough as I was never planning on sharing it publicly and only made an attempt to clean if up after deciding to open source it ;).